 If you are unable to resolve the dispute with your instructor, you may discuss the matter with the chair/director of the department/school that offered the course.
 If that meeting fails to settle the situation, the final step in the process is to request an academic grievance hearing before the appropriate hearing board.
 For an explanation of the hearing process, click here.
 If the hearing board clears you of the charge, your instructor can appeal the decision or accept the decision and recalculate your grade.
 If your dean has requested an academic disciplinary hearing (see above), that hearing would proceed only if the hearing to contest the allegation upholds your instructor's charge.
-Students who are accused of cheating and for whom an academic disciplinary hearing has been requested have 10 class days to file a written request for an academic grievance hearing to contest the allegation in the unit in which the misconduct occurred.
+Students who are accused of cheating and for whom an academic disciplinary hearing has been requested have 10 class days to file a written request for an academic grievance hearing to contest the allegation.

 You should take notes during or after every discussion.

-Even if you are not governed by an Honor Code, you are still encouraged to report an incident of academic dishonesty.
+You are encouraged to report an incident of academic dishonesty.
 The University’s policy, as published in the Integrity of Scholarship and Grades, states, “The principles of truth and honesty are recognized as fundamental to a community of scholars.
-The university expects both instructors and students to honor these principles and, in so doing, to protect the validity of university education and grades.”
+Additionally, the university expects both instructors and students to honor these principles and, in so doing, to protect the validity of university education and grades.”
 Therefore, if you observe cheating taking place, please report it to your instructor.
 It will then be up to your instructor to look into the matter and take appropriate action.

 Again, don't cheat.
 It is your responsibility to understand what constitutes academic dishonesty.
 The stakes are too costly for your academic career and your reputation.
 Instructors are increasingly resorting to various strategies to discourage their students from committing any acts of academic misconduct, including stepping up their monitoring of students during exams.
 If you are struggling academically, are uncertain on how to properly cite resources, or are facing other issues that are affecting your academic success, seek help from your instructor and/or appropriate resource centers on campus.